xslittlegrass/CarND-Vehicle-Detection/README.md

 # Vehicle Detection Project

 This is a project for Udacity self-driving car Nanodegree program.
 The aim of this project is to detect the vehicles in a dash camera video.
-The implementation of the project is in the file vehicle_detection.py, and the explanation of the pipeline is in this README and in vehicle_detection.ipynb.
-The final video output is here.
+The implementation of the project is in the file vehicle_detection.ipynb.
+The final video output is [here](https://www.youtube.com/watch?v=PncSIx8AHTs).

 In this README, each step in the pipeline will be explained in details.

 ## Introduction to object detection

 Detecting vehicles in a video stream is an object detection problem.
-The object detection problem can be approached as either a classification problem or a regression problem.
+An object detection problem can be approached as either a classification problem or a regression problem.
 As a classification problem, the image are divided into small patches, each of which will be run through a classifier to determine whether there are objects in the patch.
-Then the bounding boxes will be assigned to locate around patches with high probability.
-In the regression approach, the whole image will be run through a convolutional neural network to generate directly the bounding boxes.
+Then the bounding boxes will be assigned to locate around patches that are classified with high probability of present of an object.
+In the regression approach, the whole image will be run through a convolutional neural network to directly generate one or more bounding boxes for objects in the images.

 | classification                                                                                                                               | regression                                               |
 |----------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------|